-History Curriculum Overview
+History Overview

-Year Group Autumn Spring Summer ELG EYFS Past and Present: Talk about the lives of the people around them and their roles in society; Know some similarities and differences between things in the past and now, drawing on their experiences and what has been read in class; Understand the past through settings, characters and events encountered in books read in class and storytelling Have jobs always been the same?
-Are vehicles from the past the same as today?
-Where did the kings and queens of the past and present live?
-National Curriculum KS1 events they stu vocabulary of e udy fit within a chronological framework and id everyday historical terms.
-They should ask and dentify similarities and differences between war l answer questions, choosing and using parts of f time.
-They should know where the people and ys of life in different periods.
-They should use a wide stories and other sources to show that they know ut the past and identify different ways in which it is commemorated through festivals or anniversaries]
+Year Group Autumn Spring Summer EYFS Begin to make sense of their own life-story and family's history.
+Families, Remembrance, Guy Fawkes Comment on images of familiar situations in the past.
+Compare and contrast characters from stories, including figures from the past.
+Families , Chinese New year Talk about the lives of people around them and their roles in society.
+Know some similarities and differences between things in the past and now, drawing on their experiences and what has been read in class.
+Understand the past through settings, characters and events encountered in books read in class and storytelling.

+Pupils should develop an awareness of the past, using common words and phrases relating to the passing of time.
+They should know where the people and events they study fit within a chronological framework and identify similarities and differences between ways of life in different periods.
+They should use a wide vocabulary of everyday historical terms.
+They should ask and answer questions, choosing and using parts of stories and other sources to show that they know and understand key features of events.
+They should understand some of the ways in which we find out about the past and identify different ways in which it is represented.